wp-plugins/envira-gallery-lite/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed bug with cropped images not loading properly.
+* Added hook for cache flush utility method.

 = 1.0.1 =
 * Fixed bug with preloading a bunch of images and the gallery display not resorting properly.